Disabled Students' Allowances (DSAs)

 - Can include distance learning courses

-If you are unsure if you are eligible or are not eligible but still think you need extra support because of a long term health condition (e.g. if you are an international student) please contact your university's disability team directly.
+You can use Ability Net's online eligibility checker to see if you might be eligible.
+If you are unsure if you are eligible, or if you are not eligible but still think you need extra support because of a long term health condition (e.g. if you are an international student), please contact your university's disability team directly.
 They may have equivalent funding or other know of other funding you can apply for.

 If you are unsure about sharing information about (disclosing) your mental health, please read our webpage: Disclosing a mental health condition